What's Your Money Mojo Type?

 If a friend asked to borrow money from you, would you feel flattered and most likely lend it?

-Do you spend more on worthwhile causes than you do on yourself?
+Do you spend more money or time on worthwhile causes than you do on yourself?

 Would you rather save money than invest your money?